jonashackt/spring-boot-vuejs/README.md

 })
 ```

-#### Using Heroku´s Postgres as Database for Spring Boot backend and Vue.js frontend
+#### Using Heroku's Postgres as Database for Spring Boot backend and Vue.js frontend

 First add [Heroku Postgres database](https://elements.heroku.com/addons/heroku-postgresql) for your Heroku app.

 Then follow these instructions on Stackoverflow to configure all needed Environment variables in Heroku: https://stackoverflow.com/a/49978310/4964553

-Mind the addition to the backend´s [pom.xml](backend/pom.xml) described here: https://stackoverflow.com/a/49970142/4964553
+Mind the addition to the backend's [pom.xml](backend/pom.xml) described here: https://stackoverflow.com/a/49970142/4964553

-Now you´re able to use Spring Data´s magic - all you need is an Interface like [UserRepository.java](backend/src/main/java/de/jonashackt/springbootvuejs/repository/UserRepository.java):
+Now you're able to use Spring Data's magic - all you need is an Interface like [UserRepository.java](backend/src/main/java/de/jonashackt/springbootvuejs/repository/UserRepository.java):

 ```java
 package de.jonashackt.springbootvuejs.repository;